 Complaints and inquiries may be directed to Council about incidents in public places and private properties.
 Complaints and inquiries regarding a workplace should be directed to Safe Work NSW.
-Complaints and inquiries regarding licensed premises under the Protection of the Environment Operations Act 1997 should be directed to the EPA.
+Complaints and inquiries regarding licensed premises under the POEO Act should be directed to the EPA.